ragng-dohng/cse15l-lab-reports/lab-2-report.md

     ![screenshot-2](screenshot-2.png)

     - Similarly, the next string request `http://localhost:4000/add-message?s=is%20Linhsan` has `handlerequest()` with `new URI("http://localhost:4000/add-message?s=is%20Linhsan")` as input.
     - The ArrayList `str_list` now has two elements: `["my name","is Linhsan"]'.
-All the elements of `str_list` is concatenated, each separated by a newline \n, in the variable `result` to be returned as a single output.
+All the elements of `str_list` is concatenated, each separated by a newline, in the variable `result` to be returned as a single output.